ovokpus/ReplySight/DEPLOYMENT.md

 - ✅ Serverless functions in `/api/` directory
 - ✅ Updated `vercel.json` with functions and rewrites
 - ✅ Frontend configuration for Vercel deployment
-- ✅ Optimized `requirements-vercel.txt` for functions
+- ✅ Optimized `requirements.txt` for functions
 - ✅ `.vercelignore` for deployment optimization

 ### 2. Deploy to Vercel